User Community Service Desk Downloads

 Create a Data Slice

-Using data slices, you can evaluate a subset of a catalog item, based on selected criteria, rather than process the entire item with every job: this is optimal both from computational and cost perspectives.
+Data slices let you work with a subset of a catalog item based on selected criteria, rather than processing the entire item.
+This is optimal both from computational and cost perspectives.

 While it is still possible to create SQL catalog items or virtual catalog items, the data slice functionality facilitates additional use cases which cannot be achieved using these methods.